JohnMWall/CS230_Final_Model/README.md

 Librosa (http://librosa.github.io/librosa/)
 Data:

-We started with the data from The Speech Accent Archive, a collection of more than 2400 audio samples from people for over 177 countries speaking the same English paragraph.
+We started with the data from the Dictionary of American Regional English, a collection of more than 1300 audio samples from people across the United States speaking the same English paragraph.
 The paragraph contains most of the consonants, vowels, and clusters of standard American English.

 Model: